Uniformly-Damped Binomial Filters: Five-percent Maximum Overshoot Optimal Response Design: Introduction

 \subsection{Background}

-\textbf{Transient Response.} The requirement of a good transient response is important in the selection of filters that condition the input signals of a feedback controller like the proportional-integral-derivative (PID) controller \cite{levineSignalProcessingControl2013, hagglundUnifiedDiscussionSignal2013}.
+\textbf{Transient Response.} The requirement of a good transient response is important in the selection of filters that condition the input signals of a feedback controller like the \gls{pid} \cite{levineSignalProcessingControl2013, hagglundUnifiedDiscussionSignal2013}.
 This need for filtering is mostly motivated by the need to attenuate measurement or set-point noise fed in as input to a controller.
 This indirectly connotes the design objectives of smooth tracking (or regulation) and strong filtering \cite{bavafa-toosiFundamentalLimitations2019}.
 Often, the controller and the filter are implemented as digital signal processing systems but conveniently designed as analog signal processing systems.

 In this context, the oscillatory transient behaviour of most analog filter design forms are not acceptable, as it leads to misinterpretation of the input sequence and therefore inappropriate sequence of control actions.
 Maximum overshoot is an important and visible index of transient response performance \cite{seronFundamentalLimitationsFiltering1997}.
 The transient response of signals, in this context, require negligible maximum overshoot.
 Selection of these filters is therefore, often restricted to the second-order butterworth filter, because of the characteristics of five-percent maximum overshoot, satisfactory noise-reduction, and smaller phase-delay.

 Phase-delays represent another problem.
 However in the case of step-tracking of signals, this delay consideration is sometimes secondary and could be reduced with the extra complexity overhead of lead-lag filters \cite{kennedyRecursiveDigitalFilters2015, hagglundUnifiedDiscussionSignal2013}.

 \textbf{All-Pole Transfer Functions.} Interestingly, frequency-selective low-pass filters for noise attenuation are simply all-pole transfer-functions\cite{ribbensSystemsApproachControl2013}.
 It is well known in the literature that the maximum overshoot is related to the presence of a damping constant in the transfer-function (input--output) response of such filters.
 However, except for the all-pole second-order standard response, exact values for this damping constant that obtains a defined negligible amount of maximum overshoot from higher-order all-pole transfer-functions, remains unknown.